Scheme fatigue has two sides. In the following I try the describe my views about Scheme programming language and also poke at a few other topics.

 As far as I can tell, Scheme as a programming language is easy to the mind, there is a limited set of features (albeit sometime powerful ones) to grasp before being productive.
 Scheme is easy to maintain in the sense that when you come back to a piece of code (that is tested) months after you last checked it, it is possible to make sense of it, but also easy to rework or improve it.
-At least, Chez Scheme has profiling, a step debugger, with correct source file informations and is efficient.
+At least, Chez Scheme has profiling, a step debugger, with correct source file information and is efficient.
 Did I mention it was fast?

 Scheme has a healthy ecosystem of computer scientist, coders, standards and implementations.

 Many say, there is too many implementations, and that it is bad luck for the programming language as a whole.
 I would add that there is many maintained implementations.
 I disagree with the fact that it is bad luck.
 Scheme programming language describes a Turing-complete programming language that is easy, fun, documented, and grateful to implement in an interpreter or a compiler.
-That offers a clear and well documented path from apprentice to master.
+That offers a clear and well documented path from apprentice to master champion.

 Too much choice, kills choice you might say; one side of the coin of the Scheme world: which Scheme implementation should I choose?